-The Community Foundation Study Visit is a one-week long, intensive learning program that brings together practitioners and thinkers from community foundations (CF), CF support organization (CFSO) in several European countries in one country to meet and interact with community foundations of the host country for mutual learning and reflection.
+The Community Foundation Study Visit is a intensive learning program that brings together practitioners and thinkers from community foundations (CF), CF support organization (CFSO) in several European countries in one country to meet and interact with community foundations of the host country for mutual learning and reflection.

 Good working level knowledge of English and interest in developing relationships with other peers are necessary prerequisites.
 It is also required that within 6 months of the study visit, participants produce a personal reflection from the study visit in a form of blog, essay, commentary or video blog and share it with the community of learners involved in prior learning events.

 Europe is composed of many diverse countries and regions, with unique cultures and traditions.
 Change is happening all the time, sometimes fast.
 Therefore it is important to stop every once in a while and pause – to reflect on the current situation and how cohabitation can be improved.
 This is exactly what a CF study visit is about.
 It contributes to a better understanding of the community foundation concept in Europe.